jogolden/jkpatch/README.md

 void resolve(uint64_t kernbase);
 ```
 ... as it is called from `crt0.s`.
 And changing this will produce errors.

+See other branches for other kernel support.
+I will support latest publically exploited firmware on main branch.

 ### RPC Quickstart